cypress-io/cypress/packages/example/README.md

 ## Using a new version of `cypress-example-kitchen-sink`

-After [new version is automatically](https://github.com/cypress-io/cypress-example-kitchensink/blob/master/CONTRIBUTING.md#deployment) on the [`cypress-example-kitchen-sink` repo](https://github.com/cypress-io/cypress-example-kitchensink/tree/master/cypress/e2e/2-advanced-examples) when a commit is merged to `master`, you will need to update the `example`'s dependency to match the newly released version.
+When a commit is merged into `master`, a new version of the [`cypress-example-kitchen-sink` repo](https://github.com/cypress-io/cypress-example-kitchensink/tree/master/cypress/e2e/2-advanced-examples) is released [automatically to npm](https://github.com/cypress-io/cypress-example-kitchensink/blob/master/CONTRIBUTING.md#deployment).
+When this happens, you will need to update the `example`'s dependency to match the newly released version.

 1. Bump the `cypress-example-kitchensink` `devDependency` within this package's [`package.json`](https://github.com/cypress-io/cypress/blob/develop/packages/example/package.json).